What Is Mortgage Protection Insurance?

 What happens to my MPI policy if I sell my home?

-If you purchase an MPI policy and decide to sell your home, you need to notify the provider right away.
+If you purchase an MPI policy and decide to sell your home, you must notify the provider immediately.
 An MPI policy is based on your primary residence, so if there is a change to this (from moving, refinancing, transferring lenders or selling), it will impact your policy.

 Article sources